grandrose/web/README.md

 ###### _(Listed features are not final and version features are subject to change)_

-- **v0.2(beta) - New Features & Improvements**
+- **v0.3(beta) - New Features & Improvements**

-  - Backend deployment for customer and admin API.
+  - Subscriptions page.
-  - Member page with orders, history and customer details.
+  - Mobile opimizations.
-  - Mobile opimizations for cart and login.
+  - Performance optimizations.
-  - General bug fixes
+  - General bug fixes.

 - **v1.0.0 - Initial Public Release**